chinapedia/wikipedia.abstract.en/Page/Shem.md

 Shem is mentioned several times in Genesis 5-11[2] as well as 1 Chronicles 1:4.

-Josephustable3.jpg, c.
-100 AD; Japheth's sons shown in red, Ham's sons in blue, Shem's sons in green.]]
-Genealogy_shem.gif, Israelites, Ammonites, Ishmaelites, Edomites, Midianites, Ashurites, Leturites and Leumites.]]
+, c.
+100 AD; Japheth's sons shown in red, Ham's sons in blue, Shem's sons in green.]] , Israelites, Ammonites, Ishmaelites, Edomites, Midianites, Ashurites, Leturites and Leumites.]]

 In the Bible